top of page

 Anno and Gainax also broke new ground in the visual design department, both when it came to their personal production abilities and the approach to sci-fi anime in general.
 As such, Gunbuster becomes increasingly well-made in tandem with the episode progression.

-It is undoubtedly a happy accident that the final two episodes showcase sharper animations, which nicely fits the concept of moving farther into the future.
-In a sense Gunbuster feels like the reflection of a crew on a personal journey; their leaps in production ability approaching light speed towards the end of the series.
+It is undoubtedly a happy accident that the final two episodes showcase sharper animations, which nicely fit the concept of moving farther into the future.
+In a sense, Gunbuster feels like the reflection of a crew on a personal journey; their leaps in production ability approach light speed towards the end of the series.

 This strange artistic choice is naturally debated.
 Differences in opinions aside, the montage-esque presentation of the epic space battle definitely leaves a lasting impression.
-I for one, belong to the fans that think the black and white ending adds a unique touch to the finale.
+I, for one, belong to the fans who think the black and white ending adds a unique touch to the finale.

 Between the Fabric of Space-Lines